 Once retired, you will likely have more control over your annual taxable income.
 You may have a pension, Social Security retirement benefits, or the dividends and interest generated by your taxable–account investments.
 You may also need to take required minimum distributions from any Traditional IRA and certain other types of retirement accounts after you turn age 72, to avoid tax penalties.

 But that may still leave you with a fair amount of financial flexibility, and you might want to discuss your situation with a tax professional.
 For instance, in years when your taxable retirement income is relatively low, you might consider seizing the opportunity to realize capital gains or consider converting part of your Individual Retirement Account to a Roth IRA.

 3. Spread It Around

 A diversified portfolio is important at any time in your life and retirement is no different.
-While a diversified portfolio will not completely relieve you from the market's ups and downs, it could reduce your risk by spreading your portfolio over many asset classes.
+While a diversified portfolio will not completely relieve you from the market's ups and downs, it could reduce your risk by spreading your portfolio over many asset classes and sectors.
 A retirement portfolio composition may include developed market stocks and high–quality bonds, both in the United States and overseas.
-Depending on your appetite for risk and your needs, you may also consider higher risk investments like high–yield junk bonds or emerging market investments.
-Consult with a Financial Advisor to discuss what mix may be right for you.
+Depending on your appetite for risk and your needs, you may also consider higher risk investments.

 A diversified portfolio is important at any time in your life and retirement is no different.
 While a diversified portfolio will not completely relieve you from the market's ups and downs, it could reduce your risk by spreading your portfolio over many asset classes.